MiczFlor/RPi-Jukebox-RFID/components/controls/buttons_usb_encoder/README.md

 1. Plug in your USB Encoder.
 You don't need to install any drivers.
 After plugging in, the USB encoder acts like an input device.
-2. Run the script `setup-buttons-usb-encoder.sh` to set up your usb encoder (choose the device and map the buttons).
+2. Run the script `setup-buttons-usb-encoder.sh` to set up your USB Encoder (choose the device and map the buttons).

 ![USB Encoder schematics](buttons-usb-encoder.jpg)